ACTION FILMS

 Foreign Shore Influences on the Action Film: Martial Arts

-Enter the Dragon - 1973The popular, Hong Kong kung fu genre was catapulted to world-wide prominence in the 1970s with Bruce Lee's four martial-arts films, with spectacular fight scenes.
+Enter the Dragon - 1973The popular, Hong Kong kung fu genre was catapulted to world-wide prominence in the 1970s with Bruce Lee's four martial-arts films, with spectacularly intense fight scenes.
 Unfortunately, many of them were dubbed and had poorly-contrived plots containing copy-cat James Bond elements.
 Lee's best films were his last two - they were released post-humously after he died at the young age of 32:

 Lee's life story was told in Dragon: The Bruce Lee Story (1993), with star Jason Scott Lee as the martial arts Hong Kong action hero.

 Kickboxer - 1989A variant on the martial-arts films has been found in the films of Jackie Chan (nicknamed the "Buster Keaton of Kung-Fu") and his numerous 80s and 90s Hong-Kong and US-produced action comedies.
+[Note: Chan had starred in Lee's Enter the Dragon (1973) as a Thug in Prison.]
 Success finally arrived for Chan with Rumble in the Bronx (1996), Rush Hour (1998), Shanghai Noon (2000), Rush Hour 2 (2001), The Tuxedo (2002), and Shanghai Nights (2003).

 Belgian star Jean-Claude Van Damme starred in a variant of the Asian martial-arts films - the action-filled kickboxer film, as in Bloodsport (1988), Black Eagle (1988), Kickboxer (1989), Death Warrant (1990), Double Impact (1991), Nowhere to Run (1993), and Hard Target (1993).